WHS-Robotics-Classes/I2R_Lab_4-3_Servo_Control/README.md

 ### Step Two: Write the Code

-Be sure you have used the "Servo" library that comes with the Codebender.edu app we use in class.
+Be sure you have used the "Servo" library that comes with the Arduino Web Editor we use in class.
 After testing it out, revise the code to do the following:

 1. Pick three random numbers between 0 and 180 using [this website](https://www.calculator.net/random-number-generator.html?slower=1&supper=180&ctype=1&s=1378&submit1=Generate)
 2. Make the servo move to these three positions every second repeating forever.